Last updated April 2025

 Click below to listen to our Consumerpedia podcast episode on the products, services, and extras most consumers shouldn't be paying for.

-But there’s a big difference between splurging on luxuries and throwing away money on services and stuff that, while marketed as useful, are bad buys—sometimes really bad.
-Equally wasteful: Paying for services and products that are worthwhile but that you could get for free.
+Most of us often waste money on things we don’t really need, from six-dollar lattes to home theaters to designer handbags.
+But there’s a big difference between splurging on luxuries and throwing away money on services and items that, while marketed as useful, are bad buys.
+Equally wasteful: Paying for services and products that are worthwhile that you could get for free.

-We’re often warning about products, services, and extras that aren’t worth shelling out for, from duct cleaning to lousy insurance plans to tire rotation.
-Drawing from that advice, what follows is our list of 65 things that aren’t worth the coin.
+Consumers’ Checkbook frequently warns about products, services, and extras that aren’t worth the money, from duct cleaning to home warranties to trip protection plans.
+Drawing from that advice, here’s our list of 65 bad buys.

-Keep in mind that we didn’t include obvious things like those gadgets advertised on late-night TV and online ads (you know those inventions won’t really change your life, right?).
-And our undercover shoppers always find that the biggest money waster is failing to shop around.
+Keep in mind that we didn’t include obvious things, like those gadgets advertised on late-night TV and in scammy online ads.
+And remember: Our undercover shoppers always find that the biggest money waster is failing to shop around.

 Air-Duct Cleaning

-We call duct cleaning work a solution in search of a problem.
-Companies that do it claim that their services will improve your home’s air quality, but there’s little evidence this yields any substantial benefits.
-Even if you have dust allergies, you may want to avoid having your ducts cleaned: The little independent research that exists indicates duct-cleaning work may temporarily worsen problems.
+HVAC duct-cleaning companies pitch a solution in search of a problem.
+They claim their services will improve your home’s air quality and extend the life of heating and cooling equipment, but there’s little evidence duct-cleaning work yields any substantial benefits.
+Even if you have allergies, the little independent research on duct cleaning indicates that the work won’t improve dust levels in your home.

 Amazon Prime

 When Amazon launched Prime, its main benefit was free two-day shipping.
-Now Amazon provides free shipping for much of what it sells if your order is $25 or more.
-Prime is still worth its $139 annual fee (or $14.99/month) if you regularly watch its original TV shows or movies or other programming available for free to Prime members.
-And its unlimited cloud storage for photos, its music streaming service, and Subscribe & Save discounts on household and baby products also make membership costs a better deal if you use those services.
+But it now offers complimentary shipping for most orders, even when non-members spend $35 or more.
+Prime still might be worth its $139 annual fee (or $14.99/month) if you regularly watch its original TV programming (available for free to Prime members), or use its unlimited photo cloud storage, music streaming service, and Subscribe & Save discounts on household and baby products.
 But many Prime customers aren’t getting their $139-a-year’s worth.

 ATM Fees

-You forgot to get tip money for your barber and you’re running late.
-You made it to the new taco shop only to learn that it doesn’t accept plastic.
-When you need cash in a hurry, sometimes you shell out a bank’s outrageous fee to use its ATM, but for the most part you can avoid paying it.
+When you need cash in a hurry, sometimes you accept a bank’s outrageous fee to use its ATM.
+But for the most part, you can avoid paying it.
 Many banks and credit unions offer account options that reimburse customers when they incur ATM fees.
 And you can usually use an ATM card for purchases at grocery or drug stores and get cash back gratis.

 Auto Insurance Extras

-Our undercover shoppers find that auto insurers are relentless in pushing additional coverage to pay for a rental car if your own ride needs bodywork.
+Auto insurance companies push additional coverage that pays for a rental car if your own ride needs bodywork.
 The problem?
 The modest coverage offered—typically $30 per day with a limit of $600 per claim—usually costs $30 to $70 per year for each car on your policy.
 The additional premiums are, over time, likely to greatly exceed any benefits you can collect.
-We say don’t buy it.

 Baby Products and Kids’ Toys

-Before buying a baby doodad or kid toy, ask around about what actually gets used, check one of a gagillion great parenting blogs, and consider experiential gifts or activity kits.
+Before buying a baby doodad or kid toy, ask around about what actually gets used, or check one of a gazillion great parenting blogs.

 Bottled Water

-Each year, U.S. consumers pay more than $50 billion to a bottled water industry that gobbles up millions of barrels of crude oil to manufacture and transport plastic bottles.
+Last year U.S. consumers paid nearly $50 billion to a bottled water industry that gobbled up millions of barrels of crude oil to manufacture and transport plastic bottles.
 Getting your drinking water from the tap is nearly free and doesn’t waste all that energy.

-Food & Water Watch, an advocacy group created by Public Citizen, says that tap water in the U.S. is usually safer to drink than bottled water, since it is tested more rigorously.
+Food & Water Watch, an advocacy group created by Public Citizen, says that U.S. tap water is usually safer to drink than bottled water, since it is tested more rigorously.
 Plus, bottled water is more likely to be contaminated by microplastic particles.

 If you need to filter your community’s tap water, and your refrigerator doesn’t have a built-in filter, you can buy a standalone model for less than $20.